 Verbal Reasoning Measure

-The Verbal Reasoning measure of the GRE® General Test assesses verbal reasoning skills.
-These skills have been identified by graduate and business school deans and faculty as critical for success in graduate and business school.
-The capabilities that are assessed include:
+The Verbal Reasoning measure of the GRE® General Test assesses the ability to analyze and draw conclusions from discourse and reason from incomplete data, understand multiple levels of meaning, such as literal, figurative and author’s intent, and summarize text and distinguish major from minor points.
+There is an emphasis on complex verbal reasoning skills.
+These skills have been identified by graduate school deans and faculty as critical for success in graduate school, including business and law.

 Quantitative Reasoning Measure